Translate

 The man didn’t respond.
 His eyes didn’t move.
 Leah shifted in her seat, feeling a sudden wave of unease.
 She tried again, louder this time.

-For a moment, she thought he wouldn’t answer.
-But then, slowly, his head turned toward her.
+For a moment, she thought he wouldn’t reply.
+But then, slowly, his head turned towards her.
 His movements were stiff, as if he hadn’t moved in years.
-His eyes met hers, and Leah felt transfixed by them.
+His eyes met hers, and Leah felt transfixed.

 The man’s expression didn’t change.
 His voice was calm, detached.
 “You’ve been watching me.”

 She tried to stand, but her body wouldn’t move.
-The train seemed to slow, the air growing stale.
-She looked around in a panic, but no one else on the train seemed to notice.
-They were all frozen, unmoving, their eyes staring straight ahead, as if the moment had stopped for them.
+The train began to slow, the air growing stale… she looked around in a panic, yet no one else on the train seemed to notice—they sat motionless, as if the moment had frozen for them.

-The train lurched, and the world outside the window blurred into a deep darkness.
-Leah’s heart raced as she tried to scream, but no sound came out.
-The passengers around her remained still, statues in their seats.
+The train lurched to a stop.
+The world outside the window blurred into a deep darkness, but the passengers around her remained still, like statues in their seats.

-The train rattled along the tracks, and the passengers around her slowly began to stir, as if nothing had happened.
-But Leah remained frozen, her eyes fixed on the window.
+The doors slid shut, the train pulled away.
+Leah stared out of the window, her mind now numb, her body motionless, as the train rattled along the tracks.
+The passengers around her began to stir, as if nothing had happened—but Leah remained frozen, her stare fixed in the distance, beyond the window.

 The Old House

-It was an old Victorian mansion, nestled at the edge of the woods, far from the rest of the town.
+It was an old Victorian mansion, nestled at the edge of the woods, far from the rest of town.
 Alice and Mark bought it for a bargain, thrilled at the idea of renovating the grand old place and making it their own.
-Sure, it was a bit run-down, but it had character — high ceilings, ornate banisters, and a sprawling, overgrown garden that had long been forgotten by time.
+Sure, it was a bit run-down, but it had character—high ceilings, ornate banisters, and a sprawling, overgrown garden that had long been forgotten by human hands.

 The first night they moved in, the house was still.
-The air inside was musty, thick with dust that hadn’t been disturbed for years.
+The air inside was musty, and rooms were thick with dust that hadn’t been disturbed for years.
 The house creaked and groaned, but it felt like home in a way that their previous apartment never had.

 But the next morning, something had changed.

 It was Alice who noticed it first.
-As she wandered through the hallway to make coffee, she saw a door that hadn’t been there the night before.
-It was plain, unremarkable, and yet she was certain it hadn’t existed when they’d done their walkthrough.
+As she wandered through the main hallway to the kitchen to make breakfast, she saw a door that hadn’t been there before.
+It was plain, unremarkable, and yet she was certain it hadn’t existed when they’d done their walkthroughs.
 Curious, she opened it.

 Behind the door was a new room.
-A small study, lined with bookshelves filled with dusty old volumes, and a mahogany desk facing a large window that looked out into the woods.
+A study, lined with bookshelves filled with dusty old volumes, and a mahogany desk facing a large window that looked out into the woods.
 She stared at it, puzzled.
-They had toured the house a dozen times before buying it — there had been no study, and certainly not one like this.
+They had toured the house a couple of times before buying it—there had been no study, and certainly no room like this.

 “Mark,” she called out, her voice tinged with confusion.